jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

   >SINCE the time that learning began to flourish there has been a common opinion maintained which affirms: "Mankind is naturally endowed and born with freedom, and at liberty to choose what form of government it please, and that the power which any one man has over others was at first bestowed according to the discretion of the people."

-  But how this vulgar opinion has of late obtained a great reputation is unknown to me.
+  >But how this vulgar opinion has of late obtained a great reputation is unknown to me.
 It is not to be found in the ancient fathers and doctors of the true Church.
-It contradicts the doctrine and history of the Holy Scriptures, the practice of all ancient monarchies, and the very principles of the law of nature.
+It contradicts the doctrine and history of the Holy Scriptures, the practice of all ancient monarchies, and the very principles of the law of Nature.
 It is hard to say whether it is more erroneous in divinity or dangerous in policy.

   This desperate assertion whereby kings are made subject to the judgements and deprivations of their subjects follows as a necessary consequence of foolhardy position of the supposed natural equality and freedom of mankind.
 The people do not have the liberty to choose what form of government they please.